CoolerVoid/ice_config/README.md

 # Ice_config
-Ice config is a library to load parameters of config files.
+Ice config is a tiny library to load parameters of config files...

 To test: